wosnat/recycle_model/doc/STORE_model_description.md

 ### ROS detoxyfication
 ROS (reactive oxygen species) is a natural byproduct of core metabolic processes as well as photosynthesis.
 It is toxic to living organism. *Prochlorococcus* lost the cabability of to degrade ROS, and relies on the heterotrophs to degrade it.
-In the ROS model, ROS is produced by both organisms and is toxic, limiting growth.
-The heterotroph degrades it.
+In the ROS model, ROS is produced by both organisms and is toxic, increasing the loss rate.
+Both organisms can also degrade it.
 ROS is an unstable compounds and also decays over time.

 # Carbon Resources